 2.4% and 6%, dependent upon activity.
 Investment holding companies pay 2.4% on first US$

 Trading Companies pay 4.8% on first US$ 56,000 and 6% on balance,

 DOUBLE TAXATION AGREEMENTS

-Although there is no statutory requirement to file accounts, there should
+Whilst there is no requirement to file audited accounts with the

 STRUCTURE OF MANAGEMENT

-The minimum number of directors is two, who must be natural persons.
-There
+The minimum number of directors is one.
+All Netherlands Antilles

 every effort has been made to ensure that the details contained herein are correct and